SurfEdge/serverless-scheduled-boilerplate/README.md

-# serverless-scheduled-boilerplate
+#  Serverless Scheduled Boilerplate
-Want tot run a lambda function in a scheduled manner? here's the boiler plate for it
+Want to run a lambda function in a scheduled(Cron Job) manner? here's the boilerplate for it.